 You can include broadly diversified international stock funds and REITs in your investment mix, too.

 Sticking with low-fee index funds is one way to keep your investing costs in check.

 Now it's time to examine your future goals and explore your current and desired future lifestyle.
 Investigate your current income, projected income, and tax situation.
 The results of your analysis will influence the best investments in your 50s.

-The specific percentages will be determined by how much and when you anticipate dipping into your investments.
-If you expect to retire at 67 and receive Social Security and other income sources, you might delay spending your investments.
-In that case you can be a bit more aggressive with your investing in your 50s.
+The specific percentages will be determined by when you anticipate dipping into your investments and how much.
+If you expect to retire at age 67, you might delay spending your investments.
+In that case, you can be a bit more aggressive with your investing in your 50s.
 If not, 60% stock investments and 40% bonds may be a good mix for most investors.

-Plan Your Additional Income Streams
+Additional Income Streams

 Investigate creating income streams from your investments.
 Shift some of your investments into higher-dividend-paying stock and bond funds.
 Consider REITs with juicier dividend payments as well.
 That way, you can structure your portfolio to generate some spending money in retirement.

 Ultimately, how you invest each decade will be dictated by the progress you're making toward your financial goals.
 Start saving and investing as early as possible to secure your financial tomorrow.